 Take the Next Step Toward Whole-Body Health During Pregnancy

-Pregnancy brings amazing changes — but your mouth feels them, too.
-Regular dental visits during pregnancy aren’t only safe, but also important for protecting your teeth, overall health, and your baby’s development.
+Pregnancy brings amazing changes, but your mouth feels them, too.
+Regular dental visits during pregnancy are not only safe, but also important for protecting your teeth, overall health, and your baby’s development.

 Schedule an oral health checkup with your dentist or hygienist to catch minor problems before they become major ones.
-Discover how pain-free dental infections can affect your heart, brain, and pregnancy outcomes with Are Your Teeth Making You Sick? from The Dental Medical Convergence Inc’s resources.
+Discover how pain-free dental infections can affect your heart, brain, and pregnancy outcomes in Dr. Chuck’s book, Are Your Teeth Making You Sick? from The Dental Medical Convergence Inc’s resources.

 You’re doing incredible work growing a tiny human.
 Protecting your oral health is one more way you’re taking care of both of you.